Balancingrock/BRBON_Swift/README.md

 # Version history

+#### 1.2.3

+- Wrapped all ptest var/functions in conditional compilation

 #### 1.2.2

 - Bugfix for item size updates that failed in container items in table fileds when their size was increased